dropbox/stone/doc/json_serializer.rst

 ***************

-Code generators include a JSON serializer which will convert a target language's representation of Babel data types into JSON.
-This document explores how Babel data types, regardless of language, are mapped to JSON.
+Code generators include a JSON serializer which will convert a target language's representation of Stone data types into JSON.
+This document explores how Stone data types, regardless of language, are mapped to JSON.

 Primitive Types
 ===============

 ========================== ====================================================
-Babel Primitive            JSON Representation
+Stone Primitive            JSON Representation
 ========================== ====================================================
 Boolean                    Boolean
 Bytes                      String: Base64-encoded